sammyd/iOS8-day-by-day-book/manuscript/21-alerts-and-popovers.md

 in a later article), but instead focuses on what you need to know to update your apps to the new iOS8 way of presenting popovers, alerts and action sheets.

-The sample app which accompanies this project is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+The sample app which accompanies this project is available at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).

 ## Pop Overs